AyeshaTalha/ServerlessWebApplication/README.md

 <br />

-<h2>Benefits of AWS WordPress Website:</h2>
+<h2>Benefits of AWS Serverless Web Application:</h2>

-1. Scalability: The serverless architecture allows the web application to scale automatically based on demand, ensuring optimal performance even during high traffic periods.
+- Scalability: The serverless architecture allows the web application to scale automatically based on demand, ensuring optimal performance even during high traffic periods.

-2. Cost-effectiveness: With serverless, you only pay for the actual usage of resources, eliminating the need for provisioning and managing servers, which can result in cost savings.
+- Cost-effectiveness: With serverless, you only pay for the actual usage of resources, eliminating the need for provisioning and managing servers, which can result in cost savings.

-3. High availability: AWS services, such as Lambda and DynamoDB, are designed to be highly available and fault-tolerant, ensuring the web application remains accessible even in the event of failures.
+- High availability: AWS services, such as Lambda and DynamoDB, are designed to be highly available and fault-tolerant, ensuring the web application remains accessible even in the event of failures.

-4. Reduced operational overhead: Serverless architecture offloads the operational tasks, such as server management, to AWS, allowing developers to focus more on application development and business logic.
+- Reduced operational overhead: Serverless architecture offloads the operational tasks, such as server management, to AWS, allowing developers to focus more on application development and business logic.
 <br/>